Quintus Fabius Maximus Verrucosus: Honors and death

 Cunctator became an honorific title, and his delaying tactic was followed in Italy for the rest of the war.
 Fabius' own military success was small, aside from the reconquest of Tarentum in 209 BC.
 For this victory, Plutarch tells us, he was awarded a second triumph that was even more splendid than the first.
 When Marcus Livius Macatus, the governor of Tarentum, claimed the merit of recovering the town, Fabius rejoined, "Certainly, had you not lost it, I would have never retaken it."
-After serving as Dictator, he served as a Consul twice more (in 215 BC and 214 BC), and for a fifth time in 209 BC.
+After serving as dictator, he served as a consul twice more (in 215 BC and 214 BC), and for a fifth time in 209 BC.
 He was also chief augur (at a very young age) and pontifex, but never pontifex maximus according to Gaius Stern (citing Livy on Fabius).
 The holding of seats in the two highest colleges was not repeated until either Julius Caesar or possibly Sulla.

 In the senate, he opposed the young and ambitious Scipio Africanus, who wanted to carry the war to Africa.
 Fabius continued to argue that confronting Hannibal directly was too dangerous.
 Scipio planned to take Roman forces to Carthage itself and force Hannibal to return to Africa to defend the city.
 Scipio was eventually given limited approval, despite continuous opposition from Fabius, who blocked levies and restricted Scipio's access to troops.
 Fabius wished to ensure that sufficient forces remained to defend Roman territory if Scipio was defeated.
+Another motive mentioned by Plutarch was personal jealousy of Scipio's popularity, so that Fabius continued to argue against the African expedition even after its initial successes.
 Fabius became gravely ill and died in 203 BC, shortly after Hannibal's army left Italy, and before the eventual Roman victory over Hannibal at the Battle of Zama won by Scipio.

 Part of his eulogy is preserved on a fragment, which praised his delaying strategy in his altercations with Hannibal during the Second Punic War.
 The inscription reads as follows: "...[as censor] he conducted the first revision of the senate membership and held committal elections in the consulship of Marcus Junius Pera and Marcus Barbula; he besieged and recaptured Tarentum and the strong-hold of Hannibal, and [obtained enormous booty?]; he won surpassing glory by his military [exploits?]."